Basjohn/SHITTY-PiP-QUICKSWAP/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/)
 [![Platform](https://img.shields.io/badge/platform-Windows-lightgrey)](https://www.microsoft.com/windows/)

 Shitty Picture In Picture QuickSwap is a multiple overlay application allowing smart swapping of captured content with your current window and also has a worse monitor overlay for the lulz.
 And is a genuine alternative to alt-tab that obeys MRU.
+Features intelligent switching and routed media control.

 <img width="600" alt="All sections exposed" src="https://github.com/user-attachments/assets/94f2d03a-8054-49f6-918b-a120aa6d04a5" />